21 Best Apartment Dogs: Hearts to Fit Any Size Space

 Pekingese

-A Pekingese makes an excellent apartment dog, especially if your home is tiny.
-They get plenty of exercise just walking around the apartment, although they'll enjoy going out for a walk a couple of times a week for some fresh air and mental stimulation.
+Pekingese make an excellent apartment dog, especially if your home is tiny.
+They get plenty of exercise just walking around the apartment!
+They do enjoy going out for a longer walk a couple of times a week for some fresh air and mental stimulation.
+Keep in mind that their small size will mean frequent potty breaks throughout the day, unless you consider a doggy litter box.

-As for barking, these dogs are quiet.
-They tend to be relatively calm unless they hear something that alarms them.
+As for barking, these dogs are quiet and relatively calm.
 Pekes are prone to heatstroke, so make sure your apartment has air conditioning for those hot summer months.

 Pug